-There are a few tips and tricks to help you improve your SEO, starting with the words you use giving you a guide to SEO basics.
+There are a few tips and tricks to help you improve your SEO, starting with the words you use and giving you a guide to SEO basics.

 Keywords are at the core of SEO.
 They are specific words and phrases that people type into search engines to find what they’re looking for.

-By using the correct keywords in your website content, whether this is informational pages or blogs, will help make you more relevant and appear to be answering multiple queries associated with your business.
+Using the correct keywords in your website content, whether this is informational pages or blogs, will help make you more relevant and appear to be answering multiple queries associated with your business.
 This makes you more valuable, which will help you rank higher.